 8 Tips For Turning Over Your Family Business To The Next Generation

-Turning over the reins of the family business is perhaps the most difficult business transaction any family ever makes.
+Turning over the reins of the pros and cons of working with family is perhaps the most difficult business transaction any family ever makes.
 The transition takes a huge toll on small businesses; most third generation handoffs fail, and even second generation transitions are tough to pull off successfully.

 To ensure your businesses success through this transition, early planning is essential.
 The more time you have to work out the delegation of responsibilities and the maintenance of key customer and vendor relationships, the smoother your transition will be.